harperreed/photo-similarity-search/README.md

    python start_web.py
    ```

-6. Access the web interface in your browser at `http://localhost:5000`.

-## 🤝 Contributing

-Contributions to the Embed-Photos project are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Make sure to follow the existing code style and provide appropriate documentation for your changes.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+6. Open your web browser and navigate to `http://localhost:5000` to explore the photo similarity search!

 ## 🙏 Acknowledgments

-The Embed-Photos project builds upon the work of the CLIP model and leverages various open-source libraries.
+The Embed-Photos project builds upon the work of the Apple (mlx!), the CLIP model and leverages various open-source libraries.
 We extend our gratitude to the authors and contributors of these projects.

 Happy searching! 🔍✨